9 Best Alternative Investment Platforms

 EquityMultiple is a crowdfunding real estate platform focused on commercial real estate, and is quickly growing in popularity thanks to a few unique offerings.

 For example, the Ascent Income Fund targets stable income by taking senior debt positions, so every investment is backed by real assets.
-The historical distribution yield is 9.08%.
-The minimum investment is $5,000.
+The historical distribution yield is 9.08% and the minimum investment is $5,000.

 Source: EquityMultiple